Peer Support & Advocacy Team

 I am a social worker.
 I have been involved with FISH since its early days, originally as an ally to help consolidate FISH workshops for workers and carers and then as a committee member.
 I am excited to be the manager during establishment of this service.
 FISH is critically important to ensuring children have relationships with their parents and family during and after their time in care.
 This is fundamental to children and young people’s identities and wellbeing.
 I value inclusion of parents and family in planning and decision making about their children’s interests.
 I am dedicated to developing parents who have moved into leadership and support roles.

-Our peer support and advocacy service would not have been possible without the
+Our peer support and advocacy service was made possible by the